Benzodiazepines are among the most prescribed medications in the United States.

 - Difficulty breathing

-Physical Dependence Is Not Addiction
+Physical Dependence is Not an Addiction

 Displaying signs of physical dependence, such as tolerance and withdrawal symptoms, is not necessarily a sign that a person is addicted to a medication.